sfermigier/fermigier.com-gridsome/blog/2013-6-25-first-screenshots-of-the-abilian-wiki.md

 title: "First screenshots of the Abilian Wiki"
 date: 2013-06-25
 path: 2013/6/first-screenshots-of-the-abilian-wiki
+summary: "We've started working an a Wiki on top of the Abilian Platform."
+tags: ['Abilian']
 ---

 We've started working an a Wiki on top of the [Abilian Platform](http://abilian.com/).
 Here are a couple of (very early) screenshots: